Jana of the Jungle: Overview

 Jana (voiced by B.J.
-Ward) is essentially a female version of Tarzan who traveled to the rain forests of South America in search of her lost father (whom she never finds).
-Her father vanished in a boating accident when she was still a child, but the introduction shows that he survived.
-She is very beautiful, has long blonde hair, wears a dress made of unspecified animal skin and a necklace which doubles as a throwable weapon and makes a high-pitched resonating sound when thrown (somewhat similar to the chakram that would be the weapon of choice for the later, live-action Xena, Warrior Princess) given to her by her father before the boating accident.
+Ward) is essentially a female version of Tarzan who traveled to the rain forests of South America in search of her lost father.
+Her father vanished in a boating accident when she was still a child 10 years prior to the series, but the introduction shows that he survived.
+She is very beautiful, has long blonde hair, wears a dress made of animal skin and a necklace which doubles as a throwable weapon and makes a high-pitched resonating sound when thrown, given to her by her father before the boating accident.
 She also has a yell that is a slightly altered version of Tarzan’s which she uses to call many types of animals.

-Besides her animal friends (Ghost, a sleek white jaguar and Tico, a pesky water opossum), Jana has two human friends: Dr. Ben Cooper (voiced by Michael Bell), a young wildlife biologist who maintained the preserve started by Jana's father and helped in her continuing search for her father; and Montaro (voiced by Ted Cassidy), a descendant of a lost warrior tribe armed with a supernatural weapon known as the Staff of Power that can cause earthquake shockwaves when it strikes the ground.
+Besides her animal friends (Ghost, a sleek white jaguar and Tico, a pesky water opossum), Jana has two human friends: Dr. Ben Cooper (voiced by Michael Bell, who would also work with B.J.
+Ward on various other animated series in later years), a young wildlife biologist who maintained the preserve started by Jana's father and helped in her continuing search for her father; and Montaro (voiced by Ted Cassidy), a descendant of a lost warrior tribe armed with a supernatural weapon known as the Staff of Power that can cause earthquake shockwaves when it strikes the ground.
 Montaro rescued Jana from the boating accident in which her father disappeared.

 These are some of the jungle animals Jana called to, many for help: